cfisch3r/cfisch3r.github.io/_posts/2024-04-27-developers-guide-to-software-estimation-the-basics.md

 {: .admonition .warning}

 ## What's next?
-In this article we investigated the basics questions on software estimation:
-* when should i estimate and when not?
-* What preparation is needed for a sound forecast?
-* How do i approach an estimation?
+Now that I know these tips, I am completely relaxed and confident when I am asked for an estimation.
+I never make estimates based on habit or ritual, but rather question the reasons for them and balance their value with the estimation effort.
+What's the point of estimating story points for each backlog item in a refinement meeting if nobody ever uses this information and creates forecasts for the stakeholders?

+I also always take my time and define all aspects of the estimation subject together with the stakeholder before I create a forecast.
+If it doesn't justify this time, the forecast shouldn't be done!

+Last but not least, I have an arsenal of estimation methods at my fingertips that provide a systematic estimation approach rather than making wild guesses like in a quiz show.

 In the next article we will take a deep dive into the building blocks of estimations and learn about the characteristics of professional forecasts.
+So stay tuned.